AviatrixSystems/terraform-modules/README.md

 }
 ```

-### Building a Controller and Initializing
+### Building a Controller and Initializing it in Two Seprate Steps

-Because the Aviatrix provider requires the Controller to be up and running before it can operate, the initialization must be separated from building the Controller.
-Once Terraform supports a concept of [`depends_on`](https://github.com/hashicorp/terraform/issues/2430) for a provider, these steps can be combined into one.
-Until then, you will need to run each step separately:
+The Aviatrix provider requires the Controller to be up and running before it can operate, the initialization can be separated from building the Controller:

 #### 1. Create the IAM roles and Build the Controller